 Writing about a stressor for 15 minutes a day, for four days, has been shown to reduce cortisol levels, improve immune function, and lower blood pressure.
 The mechanism is not magic.
 It is cognitive offloading.
 When stress lives only in your head, it loops.
 When you write it down, you force your brain to organize it, which deactivates the amygdala and re-engages the prefrontal cortex.

-The bigger benefit?
-You stop catastrophizing because you can see your thoughts on paper and recognize that most of them are not facts.
+The bigger benefit is that you stop catastrophizing because you can see your thoughts on paper and recognize that most of them are not facts.
+The voice in your head that has been telling you a story all week looks much smaller when it is written in your own handwriting and you can read it back the next morning.

 The Pen-and-Paper Difference